cfreundlich/portfolio-balancer/README.md

 # portfolio-balance
 The basic idea of these portfolio balancing strategies is that you set a target and periodically (no more than once a quarter) trade in order to get closer to these targets.

-This makes trading very boring, but it minimizes variance without sacrificing expected value.
-It also gives you some flexibility to buy low and sell high.
-Check out my [companion blog post](https://cfreundlich.github.io/portfolio-balancer/) for more motivation.

-## Theory
-### Setting a target
-Basic idea of a target in this code is:
-- The individual wants a roughly equal investment in each asset in their portfolio.
-- You can pick whatever collection of assets you want, but the general idea is that you span a broad array of sectors and market capitalizations using low cost ETFs, for example, you may want to target 10% allocation to each of these ten ETFs:
+Portfolio Balancer's currently supported strategies are predicated on the assumption that the investor wants equal distribution of value across all assets in their portfolio.
+Investors can pick whatever collection of assets they want, but the general idea is that they span a broad array of sectors and market capitalizations using low cost ETFs, for example, one may want to target 10% allocation to each of these ten ETFs:
   1. FTEC
   1. VAW
   1. VCR